General Properties of Transition Metals (AQA A Level Chemistry): Revision Note

 • The transition metal iron (Fe) can form Fe2+ (Fe(II)) and Fe3+ (Fe(III)) ions

-Forming Complex ions
+Forming complex ions

-• Another property of transition elements caused by their ability to form variable oxidation states, is their ability to form complex ions
+• Another property of transition elements, caused by their ability to form variable oxidation states, is their ability to form complex ions

-• A complex ion is a molecule or ion, consisting of a central metal atom or ion, with a number of molecules or ions surrounding it
+• A complex ion is a molecule or ion consisting of a central metal atom or ion, with a number of molecules or ions surrounding it

 • A molecule or ion surrounding the central metal atom or ion is called a ligand

-• Due to the different oxidation states of the central metal ions, a different number and wide variety of ligands can form bonds with the transition element
+• Due to the different oxidation states of the central metal ions, a different number and a wide variety of ligands can form bonds with the transition element

 • For example, the chromium(III) ion can form [Cr(NH3)6]3+, [Cr(OH)6]3- and [Cr(H2O)6]3+ complex ions